There are a range of professionals involved in looking after your eye health including, optometrists, dispensing opticians and other staff:

 Optometrists and Dispensing Opticians must be registered with the General Optical Council.
 If you wish to check the registration of an optometrist or dispensing optician, visit the General Optical Council website.

-In addition to sight tests and the provision of optical appliances such as spectacles, optometrists may also be approved by the HSCB to provide enhanced services.
-These services may be provided if your optometrist finds signs of a condition called ‘glaucoma’, when they examine your eyes.
+In addition to sight tests and the provision of optical appliances such as spectacles and contact lenses, optometrists may also be approved by the HSCB to provide enhanced services.

 Enhanced services enable the optometrist to undertake additional or repeat tests to better determine the status of your eye health.
 Your optometrist will advise you if you require these additional or repeat tests.